 The Centers for Disease Control and Prevention recommend a sanitizer that contains 60% to 95% alcohol when handwashing isn’t available.

+A good sanitizer should contain at least 60% alcohol, with isopropyl alcohol being the most popular choice.
 Whether you want to order custom hand sanitizers for your next fundraiser or just want something to keep around the office, it’s important to know the ingredients in every bottle.

 What Are the Most Popular Hand Sanitizer Brands?